Brad-Smith-90/Pro-README-Gen/README.md

 **5. Open a pull request**

-Please make sure to updates tests as appropriate.
+Please make sure to update tests as appropriate.

 ## License